Lexington Truck Accident Attorney

 We usually request:

-• Economic damages for medical treatment, repairs to your car, lost income, and other out-of-pocket expenses.
+- Economic damages for medical expenses, medical bills, repairs to your car, lost income, and other out-of-pocket expenses.
 These damages have a definite dollar value.

-• Non-economic damages to cover harder-to-define losses, like bodily pain and mental anguish.
+- Non-economic damages to cover harder-to-define losses, like physical pain, bodily injury, and emotional distress.
 These general damages are more subjective in nature.

 We negotiate aggressively for the most compensation allowed by South Carolina law.
 Call us to find out more about how we negotiate settlements.